jamielob/transitions/README.md

 ## Additional Classes

 **onTop**: Ensures that the transition remains on top.
 Needed for some transition combinations.
-For example, you might decide to use roomUpIn and onTop together like so - `data-transition-in="roomUpIn onTop`
+For example, you might decide to use roomUpIn and onTop together like so - `data-transition-in="roomUpIn onTop"`

 **delay100**: Delays the transition from started for set time in ms.  Available in 100 increments up to 1000.
-For example - `data-transition-in="sweepUpIn delay500`
+For example - `data-transition-in="sweepUpIn delay500"`

 ## Known Issues / To Do